 - Up to $3,500 for 12 weeks of clinical or research training under a child and adolescent psychiatrist mentor.

-- Coverage for required attendance at AACAP’s 64th Annual Meeting in Washington, DC on October 23 - October 28, 2017 to present their research in a new research poster session.
+- If an in-person Annual Meeting, coverage for required attendance at AACAP’s 68th Annual Meeting, October 25 - 30, 2021 to present their research in a new research poster session.
 (Complimentary registration, four-paid nights in the hotel, and travel reimbursement for the Annual Meeting are included in addition to the fellowship stipend.)

 Students are expected to complete 12 consecutive weeks (60 workdays at 8 hours per day) of the fellowship during the summer following acceptance into the program.
 The amount of time an applicant proposes to spend on the fellowship training will be taken into account by the selection committee.
 If an applicant is unable to complete 12 weeks, he or she may propose a slightly shorter fellowship experience in the application.
 If approved, the stipend will be pro-rated to reflect the reduction in time spent completing the fellowship.
-Fellowships proposed as less than eight weeks will NOT be considered.
 [IMPORTANT: Fellowships proposed as less than eight weeks will NOT be considered.]

 Selection of Mentor